richardhob/marginal/readme.md

 - Parse simple functions
 - parse custom structs
-- compile with minimal warmings
+- compile with minimal warnings
 - call counter
 - arg retreival
 - docs on where func is defined